Each week, TEES Research Development distributes a newsletter highlighting funding opportunities and news for engineering principal investigators.

 To schedule a scoping call with Hanover Research, contact:

-Agreements require careful review to protect the interests of the researcher, regional division member, and TEES.
+Agreements require careful review to protect the interests of the researcher, regional division member and TEES.
 A contract negotiator will review the terms and conditions of agreements for non-standard conditions and negotiate any necessary changes.
-To confirm agreements are acceptable, contract negotiators also consult, as needed, with the Texas A&M System's Office of General Counsel, Technology Commercialization and the appropriate TEES administration.
+Contract negotiators also consult, as needed, with the A&M System Office of General Counsel, Technology Commercialization and the appropriate TEES administration to confirm agreements are acceptable.

 For information about contract negotiation, contact: